Jonghan-park/jonghan-park.github.io/_posts/2022-07-14-deploy-with-netlify&heroku.md

 still-inlet-68127
 ```

 I don't have app on Heroku named mern-social-login, so I need to create an app on Heroku first.
-7.
+7. Push my server code

+- `git subtree push --prefix server heroku master`
+  server is the folder for backend
+  7-1.
+Error code h10
+  To check what the error is, take a look at several things down below.
+  7-1-1.
+Check Procfile

+7-1-2.
+Check Heroku environment variables
+`heroku run printenv`

+7-1-3.
+Missing required scripts